MicaelOps/minecraft-gameserver/README.md

 Logs:

+25/09/2025
+- Event system implemented for the plugins with features like priority and cancellation.

 22/09/2025
 - Writing the event system adding the PlayerLoginEvent and ServerListPingEvent equivalents, cleaning up unnecessary headers to improve the API quality